-According to an article in the MIT Technology Review published last week, Google’s autonomous car only functions if “intricate preparations have been made beforehand, with the car’s exact route, including driveways, extensively mapped.”
-It confirms the message from last summer’s NEMPA/MIT Technology Conference where auto industry executives and software producers said that autonomous cars are “far in the future.”
+An article in the MIT Technology Review on Google’s “autonomous” car came to very similar conclusions.
+Google’s autonomous car would only function if “intricate preparations have been made beforehand, with the car’s exact route, including driveways, extensively mapped.”

 The article in the MIT Technology Review isn’t critical of Google’s work toward autonomous cars.
 What it cautions is the reaction from the mainstream press and the general public, which appears to be suggesting that self-driving cars are a foregone conclusion. “[T]he public seems to think that all of the technology issues are solved,” says Steven Shladover, a researcher at the University of California, Berkeley’s Institute of Transportation Studies.
 “But that is simply not the case.”